Introduction

 Key Responsibilities of an SDET

-2. Test Case Development: SDETs create detailed test cases and test scenarios based on product requirements.
-This ensures all possible user interactions with the software are covered and tested thoroughly.
+SDETs are responsible for developing detailed test cases and scenarios based on product requirements.
+They need to think through all possible user interactions and ensure the software is thoroughly tested from all angles.Continuous Integration and Deployment (CI/CD)

-4. Collaboration with Development Teams: SDETs work closely with software developers to understand the software architecture and design.
-This collaboration allows them to write effective and efficient tests covering various software aspects.
+An SDET’s role isn’t isolated.
+They work closely with software developers to understand the application’s architecture and design.
+This close collaboration helps them write efficient tests that cover all parts of the software.Performance and Load Testing

 The Importance of SDETs